Beryl-Jingxin/PyExoCross/docs/source/stickspectra.rst

 | ``Y/N``: ``Y``, ``YES``, ``Yes``, ``yes`` and ``N``, ``NO``, ``No``, ``no`` all can work.
 | If you don't use it, write ``N`` here.
 You don't need to change the content behind it.
-| If after using filters, the program gets an empty result, then you will receive an warning to ask you write new filter values.
+| If after using filters, the program gets an empty result, then you will receive an warning to ask you write new filter values to increase the range.

 If ``UncFilter(Y/N)`` is yes, the value is the maximum uncertainty you require.